algosup/2024-2025-project-5-bubble-intermarche-team-8/documents/functional_specification/functional_specification.md

 - The User Manual
 - Management Planning and Weekly Reports

-In addition, a 15-minute long presentation would be done in front of the client to show this advancement.
+In addition, a 15-minute-long presentation would be done in front of the client to show this advancement.

 ---